bryceb09/3d-force-graph/README.md

 ## 1.1 Adding Style Tag

 As of now you have added the `d3.js` file to your blank `HTML` file.
 Now we will add the `style` tag to your document which will be placed in the `head` along with the `d3.js`.
 Once you have done that your `HTML` file should look like this.
 Its important to note that the graph uses `Canvas` rather than `SVG` so the font and colors cannot be changed.
-That being said the main difference between `SVG` and `Canvas` is `Canvas` draws 2D graphics on the fly with a `JavaScript` while `SVG` is `XML` based, which means that every element sn available within the `SVG` DOM.
+That being said the main difference between `SVG` and `Canvas` is `Canvas` draws 2D graphics on the fly with a `JavaScript` while `SVG` is `XML` based, which means that every element is available within the `SVG` DOM.

 ```HTML
 <!DOCTYPE html>